ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 Applications requiring ultra low latency for media delivery are usually tightly constrained on the available choices for media transport technologies, and sometimes may need to operate in controlled environments to reliably achieve their latency and quality goals.

-Most applications operating over IP networks and requiring latency this low use the Real-time Transport Protocol (RTP) {{RFC3550}} or WebRTC {{RFC8825}}, which uses RTP for the media transport as well as several other protocols necessary for safe operation in browsers.
+Most applications operating over IP networks and requiring latency this low use the Real-time Transport Protocol (RTP) {{RFC3550}} or WebRTC {{RFC8825}}, which uses RTP as its Media Transport Protocol, along with several other protocols necessary for safe operation in browsers.

 Worth noting is that many applications for ultra low-latency delivery do not need to scale to more than a few users at a time, which simplifies many delivery considerations relative to other use cases.